Global Simmerring® Engineering

-The lubricant plays an important role in the proper functioning of a radial shaft sealing system.
-The interactions between the sealing material and the respective lubricant within a specific application must be closely examined.
-A condition analysis with regard to the appearance, viscosity, aging, and chemical composition provides important information on possible interaction mechanisms.
+The lubricant plays an important role in the optimal functioning of a radial shaft sealing system.
+The interactions between the sealing material and the respective lubricant in a specific application must be closely examined.
+Analysis of the condition with regard to appearance, viscosity, aging, and its chemical composition provides important information on possible interaction mechanisms.

 - Physical and chemical characterization

-- Infrared spectroscopy (identity, additive degradation, oxidation, tramp oils, opacity)
+- Infrared spectroscopy (identity, additive degradation, oxidation, tramp oils, opacification).

 - Analysis of additives in ppm (Ba, Ca, Mg, Cl, Sb, P, Zn, S, Na, Si, K)